How Children Thrive:

 When we can show times and places in our home when we relax and are open minded, children pick up on our patience for listening.
 After all, they want to be held to calm their worries down.
 And that’s how we create a secure space for them, where they don’t have to be afraid to be themselves.

 Schools are where most children spend a majority of their waking hours.
-Schools come with a greater advantage that even many communities cannot readily offer.
+They are the places that come with a greater advantage that even many communities cannot readily offer.

 Other Important Environments: